 Cheapest Cars to Insure by Make, Model & Type in 2019

-The cheapest cars to insure in 2019 are the Subaru Forester ($1,774 average annual premium), Dodge Grand Caravan ($1,786), and Honda Odyssey ($1,800), according to WalletHub’s analysis of 26 of the most popular vehicles on the road right now.
-Of the 10 cheapest cars to insure, 3 are minivans, 3 are crossovers, and 2 are SUVs.
-Minivans are the cheapest type of vehicle to insure, with an average monthly premium of $154.
-And Nissan is the best car manufacturer when it comes to cheap insurance, as its vehicles cost an average of $168 per month to insure.
+The cheapest cars to insure in 2019 are the Subaru Forester ($1,774 per year), Dodge Grand Caravan ($1,786), and Honda Odyssey ($1,800), according to WalletHub’s analysis of 26 vehicles that are popular on the road right now.
+Of the 10 cheapest cars to insure, 3 are minivans, 3 are crossovers, 2 are SUVs, 1 is a pickup and 1 is a sedan.
+Minivans are the cheapest type of vehicle to insure, with an average annual premium of $1,842.
+And Nissan is the best car manufacturer when it comes to cheap insurance, as its vehicles cost an average of $2,011 per year to insure.

-On the flip side, according to WalletHub’s analysis, the Lexus LS is among the most expensive makes and models to insure with an annual premium of $3,308.
-This is not surprising given that the Lexus is also one of the more expensive car brands to insure overall.
+On the flip side, the Lexus LS is among the most expensive makes and models to insure, with an average annual premium of $3,308, according to WalletHub’s analysis.
+This is not surprising given that the Lexus also is one of the more expensive car brands to cover overall.
 And in terms of car types, the coupe is the most expensive variety to insure in a list that includes SUVs, pickups, and sedans, among others.

-Given that your choice of vehicle can have a significant impact on your insurance premiums, it’s important to consider how much more you may have to pay for insurance when you’re shopping for a new vehicle.
+Given that your choice of car can have a significant impact on your insurance premiums, coverage costs are important to consider when you’re shopping for a vehicle.
 The difference in annual premiums could be as much as $1,500 depending on the make and model of the vehicle you purchase.

 2019 Cheapest Cars to Insure by Make & Model: